 Aikido can seem almost magical at first with attackers flying through the air or withering in pain from what appear to be effortless movements on the part of the defender.
 However, it’s not magic but movement that makes Aikido so effective.

 The essence of all Aikido techniques is spherical motion around a stable, energized center.
-Even when the direction appears to be straight forward or backward, close observation reveals the Aikidoist’s movements are in fact circular.
+Even when the direction of movement appears to be straight forward or backward, close observation reveals the movements are in fact circular.

-In Aikido you learn how to blend with the motion of an attack, redirecting the assailant’s movement and taking them off balance.
+In Aikido you learn how to blend with the motion of an attack, redirecting the assailant’s movement and taking him or her off balance.
 Properly executed, some techniques are spectacular, sending an opponent flying through the air.
 Others are like sleight-of-hand: small, deft movements that immobilize the aggressor.
 Both results are achieved through precise use of leverage, inertia, gravity, and the action of centrifugal and centripetal forces.
-Ultimately, it is the energy of the attack itself which brings down the attacker.
+Ultimately, it is the energy of the attack itself that brings down the attacker.

-Daily practice improves your physical conditioning – strength, balance, flexibility, coordination and also your mental conditioning – self-confidence, concentration, alertness, intuitiveness and concern for others.
+Daily practice improves your physical conditioning, your strength, balance, flexibility, and coordination.
+It also develops your mental conditioning, your self-confidence, concentration, alertness, intuitiveness, and concern for others.